paulghaddad/baby_site/src/pages/activities-0-12-weeks/index.md

 ![Abstract art](/img/pexels-steve-johnson-1269968.jpg)

 I began sharing my passion for art with Hayden very early on.
-I purchased the Art Page-A-Day Gallery calendar.
+I purchased an [Art Page-A-Day Gallery Calendar](https://amzn.to/3MPfB2u).

-Then, I tore off a few pages from a calendar. **We’d lay side-by-side on our backs on his playmat to look at beautiful artwork and “talk”about them.**
+Then, I'd off a few pages, and **we’d lay side-by-side on our backs on his playmat to look at beautiful artwork and “talk”about them.**

 I’d point out and describe what I saw; I’d also ask him questions, always pausing for him to respond back with a coo, grunt, or even a smile.

 This was such a hit!

-**So I did the same thing with baby animals and beautiful places**.
-I purchased a baby animal and national park calendars.
+**So** I purchased a baby animal and national park calendars, and did the **same thing with baby animals and beautiful places**.

 This activity is especially fun now that he’s older and much more talkative; he loves to babble in response to my comments and questions.